Establishing a beginning dry farming curriculum and accelerator program

 3. Crop and Variety Selection: Discussion of crop traits, cultivars, and marketing strategies

 This course consists of recorded presentations that include informational slides, recorded interviews of five experienced dry farmers, and links to additional resources on an accompanying webpage.
-This curriculum will be made freely available online (it is currently being reviewed by project cooperators), and Dry Farming Accelerator Program participants will be guided through the course.
+This curriculum is freely available online, and has the potential to expand to more specific modules in future years.

 Outcomes and impacts: